 First, rub down the bottom of the tajine with olive oil, making sure to rub everywhere, including the lip where the cone sits.
 Next, add warm water and let it sit in the tajine for at least 24 hours.
 Then air dry the tajine.
 Finally, fill the bottom with salt water and place the tajine into a cold oven.
 Turn the heat to 250F and leave the tajine in the oven for 30 minutes, then remove it and allow the tajine to cool.
 At this point the tajine is ready to use.

 A note on cleaning, do NOT use soap on an unglazed tajine – the soap will get stuck in the clay no matter how much you try to wash it out.
 A tajine’s flavor deepens with age and use, and you don’t want soap included in the mix!
 Instead you can use just water if possible, or a mixture of salt and water to scrub out any charred bits.
 If you have a glazed tajine, it is fine to use soap, as the glaze prevents the soap from seeping into the material.

 Tajines can be used either on the stovetop or in the oven.
-If you are using an electric stovetop, make sure to have a heat diffuser and don’t place the vessel directly onto the coils.
-Food should be cooked in tajines at low temperatures for longer periods of time.
+If you have an electric stovetop, you should use a heat diffuser – don’t place the vessel directly onto the coils.
+Cook food in a tajine at low temperatures for longer periods of time.
 Increasing the heat to shorten cooking time can lead to cracks.

 It couldn’t be easier to cook in a tajine.
 I’ll give you an easy recipe (to be posted on Friday), but here are a few pointers.

 Tips for Cooking in a Tajine (Tagine)

 - First, place some type of fat, e.g. olive oil or butter, in the bottom of the tajine.